|

 could be carried when required.
 Just aft of the mainspar, a 1 ft x 3 ft rectangular hole was cut on top of the fuselage for

+tank venting.
 The windbreaking strakes which were mounted just forward of the bombay were removed and in most cases, the opening was not covered.
 The tanks fitted

 snuggly in the bombay and extended 2 or 3 inches below the bombay.
+The most noticable difference was in the bottom of the tank.

 On some tanks, the bottom was flat from side to side, while on